rodralez/NaveGo/README.md

 NaveGo: an open-source MATLAB/GNU-Octave toolbox for processing integrated navigation systems and performing inertial sensors profiling analysis.

-NaveGo is an open-source MATLAB/GNU Octave toolbox for processing integrated navigation systems and simulating inertial sensors and a GNSS receiver.
+NaveGo (ˈnævəˈgəʊ) is an open-source MATLAB/GNU Octave toolbox for processing integrated navigation systems and simulating inertial sensors and a GNSS receiver.
 It also performs inertial sensors analysis using the Allan variance.
 It is freely available online.
 It is developed under MATLAB/GNU-Octave due to this programming language has become a *de facto* standard for simulation and mathematical computing.

 NaveGo's motto is "to bring integrated navigation to the masses".